 Storing Leftovers

+You can keep the leftovers in an airtight container in the fridge for up to three days.
 Gently reheat them in the microwave, covered, at 50% power.
-Or add them cold to a salad such as this arugula salad or this Cobb salad.
+Or add them cold to a salad such as arugula salad or Cobb salad.
+You can also freeze the cooled leftovers for up to three months.
+Thaw them overnight in the fridge before reheating.

 Recipe Card

-Easy Broiled Shrimp
+Easy 15-Minute Broiled Shrimp

 Ingredients